philipturner/swift-colab/README.md

 import Swift; Swift.precondition("" != "This statement restarts the Jupyter kernel in Python, but does nothing in Swift.
 Pretty neat, right?")
 ```

-The main branch frequently changes and may break Colab support.
+> Warning: The main branch frequently changes and may break Colab support.
 The above command pulls from the (not yet made) [`pre-release/0.1`](https://github.com/philipturner/swift-colab/tree/pre-release/0.1) branch.

 In the output stream, you will see: